Giving Baby Up for Adoption? (We like to say placing your baby for adoption)

 The Aftercare Program is for pregnant women who have placed a baby privately for adoption, regardless of whether they placed their baby through AZ Pregnancy Help / Building Arizona Families Adoption Agency.
-After placing a baby for adoption, the Donna K. Evans Foundation is there to continue to provide support, education, and counseling, resources amongst other valuable services to help these women reinvent themselves and positively change the course of their lives, so they too can live the life they have dreamed of.
+After placing a baby for adoption, The Donna K. Evans Foundation is there to continue to provide support, education, and counseling, resources amongst other valuable services to help women.
 In the course of history, too many women have placed a baby for adoption and afterwards returned to being homeless, abusing substances and facing a variety of lifestyle choices that have taken on a cyclical pattern.
-Our goals range from assisting women in breaking negative life cycles to furthering their education to obtaining employment and the list is never-ending.
+Our goals range from, assisting women in breaking negative life cycles, to furthering their education to obtaining employment and the list is never-ending.

 Click to View Post Adoption Services Available From the Donna K. Evans Foundation

 - Emergency Housing Assistance

 - Health/Substance Abuse Resources

 - Access to computer stations for housing, career, and educational needs when available.

 - Resources for assistance with academic and career training admissions and scholarships process.

 - Job search resources and assistance